 - Distributed Version Control System

-GIT is a Distributed Version Control System, it maintains a fully mirrored repository at client which make it distributed and different than centralized one.
-If any of the server goes down then a copy from client be brought back to restore.
-Every checkout is the full backup of repository.
+GIT is a Distributed Version Control System, it maintains a fully mirrored repository at the client which make it distributed and different from than a centralized one.
+If any of the servers goes down then a copy from the client be brought back to restore.
+Every checkout is the full backup of the repository.

 There are four main steps to work with GIT